 5. Hanover, New Hampshire

 My son and I both attended Dartmouth College.
-So naturally, I'm partial to Hanover (and all things New England, truth be told).
-For a tiny rural town, Hanover packs a surprising art punch.
-It's accessible too, easily reached from Boston or Concord.
+So naturally, I’m partial to Hanover (and all things New England, truth be told).
+For a tiny rural town that’s an East Coast hidden gem, Hanover packs a surprising art punch.
+It’s accessible too, easily reached from Boston or Concord.